zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_REDIRECTION.md

 ```
 * Note: Currently only URL type of redirection supported

-Now, we generate HTTP traffic to destination as `google.com`.
+Now, we generate HTTP traffic to destination as `google.com`, which will be redirected to destination server `facebook.com`.

 ``` console
 docker-compose-host $: docker exec -it gnbsim-vpp curl --interface 12.1.1.2 google.com